Here are my favourite marmalade making tips to make sure your next batch of marmalade comes out absolutely perfect.

 Marmalade is made using citrus fruits, traditionally these are Seville Oranges.
 The only problem is that Seville Oranges are in season only in January/February and are not always sold in all supermarkets.
 If you do find them in your local supermarket, buy few extra kilos and freeze them as you can always use them later on in the year.

-Saying that, you can use any other type of citrus fruits, such as lemons, limes, grapefruits, sweet oranges (normal oranges), blood oranges, tangerines, satsumas.
+Saying that, you can use any other type of citrus fruits as a Seville Oranges substitute, such as lemons, limes, grapefruits, sweet oranges (normal oranges), blood oranges, tangerines, satsumas.
 You can make your marmalade with just one fruit or you can mix them together in any proportions you like.

 Lemons and limes are going to be more bitter than tangerines and sweet oranges, but that’s just makes marmalade making more fun.